-There are various aspects in Salesforce considering the security of data because there is a huge amount of it which needs to be shared in an organization.
-This sharing of data requires a check and control to it, which is performed by a set of rules namely Sharing rules in Salesforce.
-This control of sharing data is performed by a set of rules namely Sharing rules in Salesforce.
+There are various aspects in Salesforce that consider the security of data because there is a large amount of it that is and needs to be shared in companies.
+This sharing of data requires a check and control to it, which is performed by a set of rules, namely sharing rules in Salesforce.

-Let’s consider a scenario wherein an MNC, there is a manager who is managing two teams, for example, the marketing team in India and the marketing team in the USA.
-Now the manager can access both the teams’ records as it can be done through the role hierarchy method, but what if the marketing team of the USA wants to access the records of the marketing team of India but this cannot be done by the role hierarchy method as both the teams are at peer level.
-Here comes the role of sharing rules in Salesforce.
+Let us consider a scenario wherein there is a manager who is managing two teams, the marketing team in India and the marketing team in the USA.
+Now, the manager can access both the teams’ records as it can be done through the role hierarchy method, but what if the marketing team in the USA wants to access the records of the marketing team in India.
+This cannot be done through the role hierarchy method as both the teams are at the peer level.
+This is where the role of sharing rules in Salesforce comes into play.

-Sharing rules help the users to share records based on conditions.
-It is basically created for objects whose OWD is set to public read-only or private because sharing rules can only extend the access and not restrict it.
+Sharing rules help users to share records based on conditions.
+It is basically created for objects whose organization-wide defaults (OWD) are set to public read-only or private because sharing rules can only extend the access and not restrict it.

-In case, if OWD itself is public (read/write), there is no need to create a Sharing Rule.
-But, if OWD is public
+In case, if OWD itself is public (read/write), then there is no need to create a sharing rule.

 Want to know how to study for Salesforce Admin Certification Exam?
 Click on the link to get all your doubts cleared.

 Types of Sharing Rules in Salesforce

 There are basically two types of sharing rules in Salesforce based on which records should be shared:

 - Owner-based Sharing Rules